UK Edition. Click here for US version.

 more easily if you are taking this with ibuprofen).

-or breast feeding should be avoided.
-Brufen should not be used in
+pregnant or breast feeding should be avoided.
+Brufen should not be

-late (the last three months of) pregnancy and should only be taken
+used in late (the last three months of) pregnancy and should only

-in the first six months of pregnancy on the advice of your doctor.
+be taken in the first six months of pregnancy on the advice of your

-drowsy.
-If it affects you in this way do not drive, operate machinery
+or drowsy.
+If it affects you in this way do not drive, operate

 How should you take Brufen Retard?

 ALWAYS take Brufen exactly as your doctor has told you.
 If

 you are not sure refer to the label on the carton or check with your

 TAKE YOUR BRUFEN RETARD TABLETS with a glass of water.